 Fidencio is an indigenous political prisoner of the Yaqui Tribe, from the town of Loma de Bácum, Sonora.
-He is serving 15 years and 6 months after being wrongfully convicted of homicide.
+He is serving 14 years after being wrongfully convicted of homicide.
 It is believed that he was targeted due to his support for the indigenous community's opposition to a gas pipeline.

-On October 27th, 2016, a week after, or six days after, the prosecutor’s office asked our Indigenous authorities permission to interview or take statements from the people that were there part of the traditional guard the day of the conflict.
+Six days later, on October 27th, 2016, the prosecutor’s office asked our Indigenous authorities permission to interview or take statements from the people that were there part of the traditional guard the day of the conflict.
 They asked to speak with Fidencio.
 At the moment Fidencio got into the automobile, darkness took over.
 They took Fidencio, alongside the compañera, Anabella Carlon, and a lawyer named Merardo, to Obregon.
 There he was taken to the attorney general’s office, where they made him sign papers and where he was given an arrest warrant.
 At that moment, Fidencio said he wondered why his arrest warrant wasn’t given to him in front of the traditional guard, in front of the traditional authorities and the people of the community.
 He asked why he had to sign the papers.
 The investigating state police told him that everything would be fine.
 He thus signed because he didn’t have any other option.